JerW18/CCAPDEV--Temp-/README.md

 1. Download the files and place them in the same folder.
 2. Open the files in VSCode.
 3. Download the extension "Live Server" by Ritwick Dey.
-4. Open index.html
+4. Open index.html still within VSCode
-5. Right-click on the code window and find the "Open with Live Server" button to start running the website
+5. Right-click on the code window of index.html and find the "Open with Live Server" button to start running the website

 All files prefixed with a "temp" will be removed with MCO2's backend implementation.
 The design of the main "reserve" page is still currently temporary, as we plan to spruce up its design in MCO2.<br>